Fashion makes the world beautiful. Let me share some of what I have learned about clothes for your figure type.

 Fat, thin, tall, short - the trick is not to be ashamed of your body shape but to show it off.
 We can of course wear what makes us feel good as fashion should be free.
 However, there are also proven clothing cuts and styles that make certain body shapes look better and fabulous.

-You may look curvy, slim, defined, muscular, tall, short or straight, when you know which basic lines are helpful to enhance your figure, you can work out on different variations and enjoy fashion to the max.
-Let's talk contrast.
+When you know which basic lines are helpful to enhance your figure, you can work out different variations and enjoy fashion to the max.

 The Wide Hips

-Wide hips are balanced by bodice and skirts, or a jacket, which is either straight or slightly flared.
-Anything that plays well somewhere at the middle hip and not overly above the hip are the style for this body shape.
+Wide hips are balanced by bodice and skirts, or a jacket; which is either straight or slightly flared.
+Anything that plays well somewhere at the middle hip and not overly above the hip is the style for this body shape.

 Belted dresses, high-waist, or A-line skirts lead the eyes away from the midsection and make your hips look smaller.
 Large collars, lapels, and sleeves likewise draw attention to your top half.
 Choose a design that distracts the attention from your hips.
 Add focus to the top half instead and take the emphasis away from the lower half.

-Those thighs are flattered by flair or pleated skirts and fuller leg trousers.
+Style-wise, those thighs are flattered by flair or pleated skirts and fuller leg trousers.
 The trick is to hide the bulges.
 To slim the appearance, wear any vertical pattern on the bottom half even if it is in the seaming.
 While A-line skirts and dresses drive the focus on your small waist, wide and flowy bottoms are perfect options.

 Straight and boot-cut pants help make the thighs appear slimmer.
 Go dark on the bottom half of the body and pair it with lighter colors on top.
-Wearing big lapels, color and embellishment on the neckline helps broaden the shoulders giving out a proportioned look.
-Small shoulder pads can bring balance to a wider bottom, as well.
+Wearing big lapels, color, and embellishment on the neckline helps broaden the shoulders giving out a proportioned look.
+Small shoulder pads can also bring balance to a wider bottom.